Modules (C++): Main uses

 A module is imported using the keyword import followed by a module name, (Note: The import keyword in C++ differs in meaning than other languages.
 For instance, import in Java is actually analogous to using in C++ and not C++ import.
 In the former, an import simply aliases the type or de-qualifies a namespace, because Java loads .class files dynamically as necessary, thus making all types available simply by fully qualifying all namespaces (rather than having to explicitly declare accessible modules).
-However, in C++ modules are not automatically all linked, and thus they must be manually "imported" to be made accessible, as import indicates that the translation unit must access code in the imported module.
+However, in C++ modules are not automatically all loaded, and thus they must be manually "imported" to be made accessible, as import indicates that the translation unit must access code in the imported module.
 Thus, it is probably more appropriate to compare import in C++ to import in languages like Swift and Haskell, where importing a module is strictly necessary to use symbols inside it.) while a module is declared with export module followed by the name.
-All symbols within a module meant to be exposed publicly are marked export, and importing the module exposes all exported symbols to the translation unit.
-If a module is never imported, it will never be linked.
+An import statement indicates to the compiler to load the built module interface (BMI) file of the module to resolve used symbols.
+All symbols within a module meant to be publicly exposed are marked export, and importing the module exposes all exported symbols to the translation unit.
+If a module is never imported, it will never be loaded.
 Modules can export named symbols, but not macros which are consumed before compilation.
+Thus, modules prevent unwanted leakage of macros across translation units.

 Unlike header inclusions, the order of import statements do not matter.
 A module can allow for transitive imports by marking an import with export import, which re-exports the imported module to a translation unit that imports the first module.
-Modules do not enforce any notion of namespaces, though by convention, modules should match namespaces and source file paths (for example, a namespaced class like org::wikipedia::project::util::ConfigLoader declared in module org.wikipedia.project.util.ConfigLoader residing in file org/wikipedia/project/util/ConfigLoader.cppm, similar to Java convention). using statements will only be applied in translation units if explicitly marked export, making it much less likely that using a using statement to bring symbols into the global namespace will cause name clashes across module translation units.
+Modules do not enforce any notion of namespaces, though by convention, modules should match namespaces and source file paths (for example, a namespaced class like wikipedia::project::util::ConfigLoader declared in module wikipedia.project.util.ConfigLoader residing in file wikipedia/project/util/ConfigLoader.cppm, similar to Java convention). using statements will only be applied in translation units if explicitly marked export, making it much less likely that using a using statement to bring symbols into the global namespace will cause name clashes across module translation units.
 This resolves pollution of using statements in headers, which due to textual inclusion of the header by an #include directive, will always result in using statements adding symbols into scope, even if unintentional.

 The keyword export was first introduced in C++03 when "exported templates" were added to C++.
 These were later removed in C++11, due to very few compilers actually supporting the feature.
 The only compiler known to support exported templates was Comeau C/C++.